-Part of Integrated Teacher Support, the online Learning Community for Fundations is a companion website that provides resources to help teachers with instruction.
+Part of Integrated Teacher Support, the online Fundations Learning Community is a companion website that provides resources to help teachers with instruction.
 It includes video demonstrations to watch, animations that assist with the understanding of word structure, print resources, monthly expert tips from master teachers, and a discussion board connecting teachers to a community with others.
 For Intervention teachers, specific resources are also included.
 Membership is included with the Teacher's Manual.